Ten-year-old Lulu has the strength, courage and bravery of a mini superhero.

 Starlight doesn't just help the children, but also the families of sick kids.
 They give kids in hospital something to look forward to - the light that's taken away by disease.
 Often, when kids are sick, they're robbed of their happiness and Starlight helps bring that back.Lulu's mum, Josi

-And thanks to Starlight supporters, Lulu has just received an incredible gift of happiness with her Starlight Wish.
+And thanks to Starlight supporters, Lulu has just received an incredible gift of happiness with her Starlight Wish recently being granted.

-Ever since she can remember, Lulu has wanted a dog, so for her Starlight Wish she asked for a special puppy.
+Ever since she can remember, Lulu has wanted a dog, so for her Starlight Wish she asked for a special puppy, a new best friend.

-Lulu is looking forward to taking on the responsibility of caring for a puppy, and her new furry companion will help ease her anxiety towards her ongoing medical appointments.
+Her mum said Lulu wanted to take on the responsibility of caring for a dog, and her new furry companion will help ease her anxiety towards her ongoing medical appointments.

-Lulu and her mum have been busy planning for their new arrival and researching breeds to find the perfect size and temperament.
-The anticipation and excitement has given Lulu something positive to focus on.
+Lulu and her mum spent many happy hours researching breeds to find the perfect size and temperament.
+The anticipation and planning gave Lulu something positive to focus on.

 When you give to Starlight you are helping families going through their worst nightmare.
 You help bring normality back into their tumultuous worlds.
 Children light up with joy instead of being struck down with pain.Lulu's mum, Josi